Glaucium grandiflorum: Description

 The species is a perennial flowering plant which has scalloped, blue-gray leaves.
 It flowers in the summer and fall with orange-red flowers that are 4 cm in diameter.
 These flowers are on long stems which extend above the plant's foliage.
 The seed pods ripen in late summer.

 Glaucium grandiflorum grows 6-40 cm and can have one or more main stems.
 These stems are branched, and are covered with rather dense hairs.
 The petals are 1-4.5 cm long.
 There are numerous stamens with anthers 1-4 mm in length.
 Their filaments are monotronic in the upper half and broadened in the lower half.
 The pedicals, when fruiting, can be up to 9 cm long, and are erect or contorted and hairy.
 The stigma are 4-9 mm broad.

 Phytochemistry

-Numerous alkeloids have been isolated from the plant, including norchelidonine, dihydrochelerythrine, 8-acetonyldihydrochelerythrine, protopine, allocryptopine, corypalmine, and tetrahydropalmatine.
+Numerous alkaloids have been isolated from the plant, including norchelidonine, dihydrochelerythrine, 8-acetonyldihydrochelerythrine, protopine, allocryptopine, corypalmine, and tetrahydropalmatine.